 - Calculation of the acoustic similarity between sounds or words, derived from sound files, based on alignment of MFCCs (e.g., [Mielke2012]) or of logarithmically spaced amplitude envelopes (cf. [Lewandowski2012]).

-The software can make use of pre-existing freely available corpora (e.g., the IPHOD corpus; [IPHOD]), which are included with the system, or a user may upload his or her own corpus in several formats.
+The software can make use of pre-existing freely available corpora (e.g., the IPHOD corpus; [IPHOD]), which are included with the system, or a user may upload their own corpus in several formats.
 First, lexical lists with transcription and token frequency information can be directly uploaded; such a list is what is deemed a “corpus” by PCT.
 Second, raw running text (orthographically and/or phonetically transcribed) can be uploaded and turned into lexical lists in columnar format (corpora) for subsequent analysis.
 Raw sound files accompanied by Praat TextGrids [PRAAT] may also be uploaded for analyses of acoustic similarity, and certain pre-existing special types of corpora can be uploaded natively (Buckeye [BUCKEYE]).
 Orthographic corpora can have their transcriptions “looked up” in a pre-existing transcribed corpus of the same language.

 Phonological analysis can be done using built-in feature charts based on Chomsky & Halle [SPE] or Hayes [Hayes2009], or a user may create his or her own specifications by either modifying these charts or uploading a new chart.
 Feature specifications can be used to pull out separate “tiers” of segments for analysis (e.g., consonants vs. vowels, all nasal elements, tonal contours, etc.).
 PCT comes with IPA transcription installed, with characters mapped to the two feature systems mentioned above.
 Again, users may create their own transcription-to-feature mappings by modifying the existing ones or uploading a new transcription-to-feature mapping file, and several alternative transcription-to-feature mapping files are available for download.
+There is (limited) support for syllabified corpora.

 Analysis can be done using type or token frequency, if token frequency is available in the corpus.
 All analyses are presented both on screen and saved to plain .txt files in user-specfied locations.